apereo/cas/protocol/OpenID-Protocol.md

 <bean id="applicationContextProvider" class="org.jasig.cas.util.ApplicationContextProvider" />
 {% endhighlight %}

+***

-#Delegate authentication to an OpenID provider
+#Or delegate the authentication to an OpenID provider

-Using the OpenID protocol, the CAS server can also be configured to delegate the authentication to an [OpenID provider](../integration/Delegate-Authentication.html).
+Using the OpenID protocol, the CAS server can also be configured to [delegate the authentication](../integration/Delegate-Authentication.html) to an OpenID provider.